 Encik Mardzukhi is not related to any other Director and/or major shareholder of the Company.
-He has no conflict of interest with the Company and has not been convicted of any offences within the past ten years.
+He has no conflict of interest with the Company and has not been convicted of any offences within the past five years other than traffic offences, if any.